 In the ICO boom’s early days, the SEC focused on fraud.
 But now the agency is branching out and examining registration and regulatory violations.

 The time is now to connect with a cryptocurrency ICO lawyer, like the Gordon Law Group.
-The initial consultation is free.
 Get in touch today to get your crypto business compliant and avoid run-ins with the SEC or IRS.Connect with an ICO Lawyer »